Interference Management by Harnessing Multi-Domain Resources in Spectrum-Sharing Aided Satellite-Ground Integrated Networks: Simulation Results

 \section{Simulation Results}

 In this section, we evaluate the proposed JMDR-IM scheme in terms of its SINR characteristics and the OP of the SGIN considered, and compare it to the conventional PPAFB scheme.
-Moreover, the analytic OPs of NGSO 1, of NGSO 2 and of the BSs are evaluated by plotting (A.9), (18) and (21), respectively.
+Moreover, the analytic OPs of NGSO 1, of NGSO 2 and of the BSs are evaluated by plotting (A.7), (18) and (21), respectively.
 The simulated OPs of NGSO 1, of NGSO 2 and of the BSs are also provided to verify the accuracy of the the analytic OPs, which are denoted by (S.).
 Furthermore, the analytic AOPs of NGSO 1, of NGSO 2 and of the BSs, denoted by (A.), are analyzed by plotting (16), (19) and (B.3).
 The associated simulation parameters are given in Table III.
 Moreover, the experimental platform is an Intel(R) Core(TM)i7-9700K CPU 3.60GHz, the GPU is NVIDIA RTX2080Ti, and the amount of memory is 64.00GB.
 The neural network is constructed on the Tensorflow framework.
 Note that the default number of NGSO constellations is two in the simulations, and these two constellations are NGSO 1 and NGSO 2.
+Moreover, the size of the dataset employed for both training and testing the LSTM are ten thousand and one-hundred thousand.